 Noisy air conditioners can make it difficult to relax at home and sometimes can be a sign of a problem with the unit, which can worsen if you try to ignore the noise.
 Other times, simple fixes can cure your noisy HVAC problem.
+Here are some common solutions from our experts that can fix your noisy AC.

 An air conditioner is made up of moving parts and moving parts require lubrication.
 When the parts are not properly lubricated, they begin to grind against each other creating a noise you hear.
 Be sure to schedule annual maintenance so that the gears are properly lubricated.